 ANALYSIS

 How and to what extent can the theoretical perspective be used to shed light on the supplier status change witnessed in the case?
-The perceived status of Bravo has changed since it was introduced into the Alpha organisation.
+The status of Bravo has changed since it was introduced into the Alpha organisation.
 Following the sensegiving categories suggested by Maitlis (2005), this change can be attributed to both controlled and animated sensegiving processes.

 To begin with, Alpha’s processes of introducing and qualifying Bravo as a category-three supplier were staged by purchasing and legitimised by the formal authority, and as such they constituted a controlled sensegiving process, albeit not a very intense one.
 This incident, however, dovetailed with the responsibility given to the senior purchaser, who made an effort to introduce Bravo to selected developer teams in Alpha.
 At the same time, Bravo proved to be very keen to provide resources and exceeded the expectations of the Alpha teams, raising their internal status among key influencers in the Alpha organisation.
 Rather than being the product of a formal labelling and status-setting process performed by purchasing, sensegiving occurred in informal conversations among Alpha and Bravo employees, with little intervention from formal management.
 Two key insights concerning the process of supplier status development emerged from this study: One concerned the gradual process by which the buying organisation became involved in the relationship and how this advanced the supplier’s status formation.
 Various actors became involved and were convinced of the qualities of the supplier, enhancing the supplier’s status.
 This process was driven primarily by lateral, animated processes of sensemaking, but was – at least to begin with – facilitated by the senior purchaser, acting as a mediator between supplier representatives and teams of development engineers.
 The second issue concerned the role of the Matthew effect in the internal status hierarchy.
 As the perceived status of Bravo increased, so did the opportunities for Bravo to participate in more prestigious projects and/or to take a more influential role in Alpha’s value stream.
 These important findings echo existing research into the effect of status, discussed in the “Theoretical Background” section.